-Practice DEFENSIVE DRIVING During this Time of Breed Scrutiny!
+Practice DEFENSIVE DRIVING During this Time of Breed Scrutiny

 Off leash dogs that menace our pets is one of the biggest complaints we hear from pit bull owners.
 Not only is it the law, but if your dog is on-leash when another dog approaches him off leash, you and he will NOT be in trouble if a scuffle ensues because you obeyed the leash laws.
 Make sure your leash is 6 feet long or less; not one of those long-lines or horrible flexi-leads.
 However, If both dogs are off-leash and get into a fight, even if your dog didn't start the trouble, you'll likely to be blamed for it simply by virtue of him being a pit bull.
 It's not fair, but it's the reality we're facing right now.
-So, when you're in public places, practice your defensive driving and keep that leash on!
+So, when you're in public places, practice your defensive driving and keep that leash on.

 This is a BIGGIE: Don't allow nose-to-nose greets with unknown dogs they meet on the streets.
 In general, these types of greetings are a very challenging way for dogs to meet and a sure bet way to set the wrong two dogs up for failure.
 Not to mention, they're just plain rude in dog language.
 If someone insists on having their dog rush up to meet yours, just hold out your hand, step in front of your dog, smile widely and say, "Sorry!
 We're in training right now!" or even "Stop!
 My dog has kennel cough!" ... a white lie that tends to work.
 Don't be shy - It's our responsibility as dog owners to protect our pets from potentially dangerous situations.
 It's perfectly OKAY for your dog not to meet every dog she encounters.
 All dogs are not meant to be best buddies and that's just fine.

-IMPORTANT: (Right) These dogs have been trained to sit calmly while their owners chat.
-This is an excellent skill to teach any dog.
 Allowing nose-to-nose greets with strange dogs can create leash frustration, which can escalate into leash aggression.
 It also encourages your dog to yank you towards any dog he sees.
 Once he learns this isn't an option for him anymore, you can enjoy the calm that comes from better manners.

 There is nothing to be gained by allowing dogs that don't know each other to rush up and greet.
-In fact, you have everthing to lose if your dog meets the wrong dog and a greeting goes south.
+In fact, you have everything to lose if your dog meets the wrong dog and a greeting goes south.

 There's nothing like a well-behaved pit bull to convert and impress the most stubborn breed critics.
 And, of course those great manners will help if you and your dog ever do find trouble with a landlord, neighbors, or local animal control especially if you've earned a CGC (Canine Good Citizen Certificate).
 This certification demonstrates that you're a committed and responsible dog owner.

 The more people know and love you and your dog, the less likely others will be able to make a stink about her.
 Introduce her to your neighbors as she’s wearing a flowered lei and flashing that famous bully smile!
-Take advantage of every opportunity to show people that you’re a responsible owner with a well-behaved pit bull.
+Take advantage of every opportunity to show people that you’re a responsible owner with a well-behaved dog.
 You’d be amazed how many people may approach you and strike up a conversation about her or want to know more about the breed.